You might have seen professional chess games in which the chess players resign. But do you know how to resign in chess? Here’s how you should resign:

 Resigning In Chess After Losing The Queen

-After losing the queen, chess players lag behind their opponent in case of materials so much so that they even prefer to resign from the game.
+After losing the queen, chess players lag behind their opponent in case of material so much so that they even prefer to resign from the game.
 The etiquettes for resigning remain the same as discussed previously.

 Queen is considered the most powerful chess piece.
-So a loss of queen can cause a major weakness that may be even unrecoverable.
+So a loss of a queen can cause a major weakness that may be even unrecoverable.

 So some chess players just accept their defeat as soon as they encounter this situation.
 But keep in mind it is not always that you should not resign after losing the queen.

-The key takeaway is to determine the situation of the board, decide whether you can beat your opponent or not and then think of resigning.
+The key takeaway is to determine the situation of the board, decide whether you can beat your opponent or not, and then think of resigning.

 It may happen that you resigned but later on, you realized that you could have beaten up your opponent with certain tactics, isn’t it?
 So just be careful.

 Experienced players are more good at deciding when they should resign.
 But don’t worry if you are a beginner, this kind of skill will keep on developing as you play more games, make more mistakes and learn from them, right?